lightningrodlabs/acorn/acorn-ontology-of-clarity.md

 ### 3. Invariance — *how do we know an aim is achieved, and stays achieved?*

-**Completion criteria** are statements of invariance: each one a statement, an evaluator (a human, an executable check, or an LLM judgment), and — once evaluated — evidence.
-A criterion is *how the outcome is judged done*, never a description of the work.
+**Completion criteria** are statements of invariance — invariants you can actually **write down and measure**.
+Each carries an evaluator (a human, an executable check, or an LLM judgment) and, once evaluated, evidence.
+A criterion is *how the outcome is judged done*, never a description of the work — and it's powerful in two tenses:

-A criterion is an invariant you can actually **write down and measure**.
-That's what makes it powerful, in two tenses:

 - **At achievement time, it's the measurement.** A leaf is achieved as the recorded consequence of a criterion passing, with the evidence attached.
 Achievement is